Cellense/infinario-marmalade-sdk/README.md

 ###Response Callbacks

-Each of the methods that need to communicate with the Infinario server (`identify()`, `update()` and `track()`), has two optional parameters: a callback function pointer and a pointer to custom data that will be passed to the callback function when it is called.
+Each of the methods that need to communicate with the Infinario server (`Identify()`, `Update()` and `Track()`), has two optional parameters: a callback function pointer and a pointer to custom data that will be passed to the callback function when it is called.
 The callback function is called after a response is successfully received from the server or if an error occurs while processing the request.

 ```
 // This is the definition of a callback function.